Fluctuations of Temperature in the Polyakov-loop extended Nambu--Jona-Lasinio Model: Introduction

 Compared to net-baryon number fluctuations, temperature fluctuations have also gained attention in recent years, offering a potentially powerful probe for studying QCD thermodynamics and phase transitions.
 Advances in heavy-ion collision experiments now allow the isolation of thermal fluctuations from confounding effects such as initial-state geometric fluctuations, flow contributions, and other non-thermal sources~\cite{Gar12,Sch14,Aad24,Zha25}, enabling the extraction of temperature fluctuations from event-by-event mean transverse momentum fluctuations of final-state charged particles~\cite{Gav04}.
 In hydrodynamic simulations, temperature varies with time and spatial coordinates.
 Specifically, it decreases over time as the system expands into the vacuum.
 For the equation of state, a simple proportionality has been observed in hydrodynamic simulations between the average transverse momentum $\langle p_T\rangle$ of final-state particles and the effective temperature $T_{\text{eff}}$~\cite{Gar20}.
 Here $T_{\text{eff}}$ always lies between the final and initial temperatures and roughly corresponds to the average temperature at a time scale on the order of the nuclear radius.As one of the fundamental properties of matter, the speed of sound ($c_s$) can convey QCD phase structure information~\cite{Sor21,He22,Liu24,Yan24}.
 The mean transverse momentum of final-state particles has been used to determine $c_s$ through the relation $c_s^2 = dp/d\varepsilon \sim d\ln\langle p_T\rangle / d\ln N_{ch}$.
 Recently, the CMS Collaboration applied this method to measure the speed of sound at $T_{\text{eff}} = 219 \pm 8$ MeV, obtaining $c_s^2 = 0.241 \pm 0.016$, in perfect agreement with lattice QCD calculations~\cite{Hay24}.
-Furthermore, a new study provides additional constraints on the equation of state of hot QCD matter and demonstrates that the covariance of the average transverse momentum at two rapidities, $\text{Cov}_{\langle p_T\rangle}(\eta_1,\eta_2)$, and its associated decorrelation measures, $R_{p_T}(\eta_1,\eta_2)$ and $r_{p_T}(\eta, \eta_{\text{ref}})$, exhibit strong sensitivity to the stiffness of the QGP equation of state~\cite{Liu25}.
+Prior to this, the string percolation model had also been widely used to predict several observables in the high energy physics for both theoretical and experimental results~\cite{Bra15}.
+In the string percolation framework, the fluctuations of the string tension give rise to the thermal distribution of the transverse momentum with a temperature which can be interpreted as the temperature of the initial state of the system.
+Taking the experimentally determined chemical freeze-out temperature $T_c = 167.7\pm 2.6$ MeV as the phase transition temperature and using the equation $T(\rho_c)=\sqrt{\langle p_T \rangle^2/(2F_{TL}(\rho_c))}$ with the percolation threshold $\rho_c = 1.2$ and $F_{TL}(\rho_c) = 0.66$, one obtains $\sqrt{\langle p_T \rangle^2} = 207.2\pm 3.3$ MeV, which is close to the value of 200 MeV commonly adopted in phenomenological applications~\cite{Ada03}.
+A comprehensive review covering the applications of the string percolation model, including shear viscosity, the trace anomaly, and sound velocity, can be found in Refs.~\cite{Sch11}.
+Meanwhile, a new study provides additional constraints on the equation of state of hot QCD matter and demonstrates that the covariance of the average transverse momentum at two rapidities, $\text{Cov}_{\langle p_T\rangle}(\eta_1,\eta_2)$, and its associated decorrelation measures, $R_{p_T}(\eta_1,\eta_2)$ and $r_{p_T}(\eta, \eta_{\text{ref}})$, exhibit strong sensitivity to the stiffness of the QGP equation of state~\cite{Liu25}.
 Consequently, event-by-event mean transverse momentum fluctuations have been extensively measured across various collision energies and systems at different heavy-ion facilities, opening a new avenue for exploring the QCD phase diagram~\cite{App99,Ada03,Adl04,Ach24}.